WuChao-2024/tros_en_wuc_check_fork/docs/boxs/classification/mobilenetv2.md

 [example-3] [WARN] [1655095486.057854228] [example]: Smart fps 30.07
 ```

-The output log shows that the topic for publishing the algorithm inference results is `hobot_dnn_detection`, and the topic for subscribing to images is `/hbmem_img`.
+The log shows that the topic for publishing the algorithm inference results is `hobot_dnn_detection`, and the topic for subscribing to images is `/hbmem_img`.
 The frame rate for the subscribed images and algorithm inference outputs is approximately 30fps.

 On the PC side, enter http://IP:8000 in the browser to view the image and the rendering effect of the algorithm (where IP is the IP address of the Horizon RDK):

 ![render_web](./image/mobilenetv2/mobilenetv2_render_web.jpeg)

-### Feedback with Local Images
+### Use Local Images Offline

 The following information is outputted in the terminal: